branaway/Japid/readme.txt

 * Version History:

+2012/7/5: V0.9.4.3:
+	1. improvement: "play japid:xxx" commands now take additional path, thanks to Słowikowski:
+			"play japid:regen path_to_an_application"

+2012/6/26: V0.9.4.2:
+	1. bug fix: upgraded a variable to represent a value in seconds of CacheFor from int to long.
+Thanks Ma Yan.

 2012/6/26: V0.9.4.1:
 	1. bug fix: tab chars between two consecutive script lines would interfere with the merge of the two lines.
 	2. bug fix: reverse action URL lookup might fail in template rendering in a job detached from an action call.